sjspielman/dragon/cran-comments.md

 ## Minor version update
-This submission is a minor version update (0.2.0) of the package `dragon`, currently on CRAN as version 0.1.0.
+This submission is a patch update (0.2.1) of the package `dragon`, currently on CRAN as version 0.2.0.

 ## Test environments